Our aim is to narrow the gap in attainment and educational opportunity between those children attracting pupil premium funding and their peers.

 The school's ethos is one of genuine concern and care for all to achieve their fullest potential.
 Great emphasis is placed on all staff members knowing and understanding every child well, treating children with the utmost respect and empowering them to become responsible, confident and resilient learners in our school.
 As such, we discuss, monitor and support children's well-being needs regularly which informs the cycle of provision.

-This year the school was allocated £24,600 under the pupil premium funding.
-We are using this to provide extra 1:1 tuition, small group support, parental involvement worker, providing uniform, visits, and one club/musical tuition each half term.
-The full pupil premium impact report for 2017-2018 will be uploaded by the beginning of the Autumn term 2018, once the final assessments and evaluations have taken place.
+This year 2018-2019 the school was allocated £14,820 under the pupil premium funding.
+We are using this to provide extra 1:1 tuition, small group support, parental involvement worker, paying for release time for staff to attend Jenby's mental health training and for extra hours to deliver the SEMH Jenby's sessions, providing uniform, visits, and one club/musical tuition each half term.

 For a detailed evaluation of last year's spend please click on the link below.